Isaac Woodard: Later life and death

 Woodard moved north after the trial during the Second Great Migration and lived in the New York City area for the rest of his life.
+He was politically active for at least a few years after the attack, supporting American Labor Party congressional candidate Leo Isacson and Progressive Party presidential candidate Henry A. Wallace, but withdrew his support for the latter and backed Truman for reelection.
 He died aged 73 in the Veterans Administration hospital in the Bronx on September 23, 1992.
 He was buried with military honors at the Calverton National Cemetery (Section 15, Site 2180) in Calverton, New York.